Aim

 - Muscle tone (initially reduce then becoming very stiff after death).

-A useful resource for families is the fact sheet –
+A useful resource for families is the fact sheet – What to expect in the final days (available in several languages).

 Memory making

-Memory Making CPG for further information on what families can be offered and step-by-step advice on how to make ink prints and clay casts.
+step-by-step advice on how to make ink prints and clay casts.

-Spirituality and rituals can assist families in coping with the death of a child; they provide a way of making meaning and guiding grief in very stressful and confronting situations, as well as in times of deep sorrow, when a child’s death has been anticipated for some time.
-Rituals and spirituality may be religious or
+Spirituality and rituals can assist families in coping with the death of a child; they provide a way of making meaning and guiding grief in very stressful and confronting situations, as well as in times of deep sorrow, when a child’s death has been anticipated

-non-religious.
+for some time.
+Rituals and spirituality may be religious or non-religious.
 If a family would like to explore possible rituals, the Pastoral and Spiritual Care Team can assist them in planning and practice.

 The

-Care Team are available 24 hours a day and can assist in families to access a relevant Religious leader (or the family can invite their own) to visit.
+invite their own) to visit.
 Sacred or Spiritual texts such as Bibles, the Quran and other texts can be made available to parents and families upon request.

 Additional resources to fulfil families’ spiritual and ritual needs are available on PICU Ward, with the Pastoral and Spiritual Care Team or through Victorian Paediatric Palliative Care Program: